Chapter 11: Late Adulthood

 3. Exercise regularly, including:

 4. Loose weight and keep it off.
 Stay lean.
 It’s equally hard for men and women, but even partial success will help.
-Successful weightloss depends on being aware of your behaviors and making changes to them.
+Successful weight loss depends on being aware of your behaviors and making changes to them.

-5. Limit alchol intake.
+5. Limit alcohol intake.
 If you choose to drink, limit yourself to one to two drinks a day, counting 5 ounces of wine, 12 ounces of beer, and 1.5 ounces of liquor as one drink.

 6. Reduce stress.
 Get enough sleep.
 Build social ties and community support.